LW.10195 / LW.11302

 Recommended: Federal Income Taxation and Securities Regulation

-In the Clinic, first offered in the Spring 2010 semester, students have worked on:
+In the Clinic program, first offered in the Spring 2010 semester, students have worked on:

-- planning transactions and drafting contracts, memoranda of understanding, leases, promissory notes, employment agreements and other operating agreements;
+- planning transactions and drafting term sheets, contracts, memoranda of understanding, leases, promissory notes, employment agreements and other operating agreements;

-- preparing bylaws, conflict-of-interest, investment, social media and other board policies, employee manuals, committee charters, and similar documents.
+- preparing bylaws, conflict-of-interest, investment, social media, whistleblower and other board policies, employee manuals, committee charters, and similar documents.

 We expect students in the Clinic will develop analytical, planning, editorial and counseling skills in the context of client projects and reality-grounded class work.
 Students will learn to understand legal documents as business communications and to communicate complex legal concepts, factual matters and tactical choices in simple, concise, organized and understandable ways.

-The Clinic’s clients include both non-profit organizations and certain for-profit businesses.
-We focus on providing practical and thoughtful support to senior leaders of these institutions.
+We focus on providing practical and thoughtful support to senior leaders of both nonprofit and certain for-profit businesses.
 We expect that Clinic students will do great work for our clients.
-Finally, we want our students to see how business lawyers can serve the community by advising social enterprises and engaging in pro bono work, board service and volunteer activities.
+In addition, we want our students to see how business lawyers can serve the community by advising social enterprises and engaging in pro bono work, board service and volunteer activities.

 The following are some examples of the Clinic’s work: